msawired/OP-Timeline/README.md

 * **frameEnd**: triggered at the end of any frame.
 * **start**: triggered at the start of timeline, and every time timeline loops.
 * **beforeLoop**: triggered right before timeline loops at the end.

+# Some Fundamentals
+OP Timeline is actually pretty basic: It runs the functions in certain times.
+But it also means it doesn't do things that you may expect in similar timeline controls such as music and movie tools (GarageBand, iMovie, etc.).
+- It is not a scene manager, by default.
+A new block will not reset anything (such as clearing the background or colors in p5js).
+For such purpose, you should implement whatever you want in your own function.
+- Everything is in global scope.
+If you create